gurwinderantal/crs/README.md

 ### Usage
 This library is currently able to connect to SynXis and Windsurfer central reservation systems.

 Build an array with all the credentials provided by your CRS provider.
+Add your API username, password and the SOAP body's `<POS>` element attributes.
 For example:
 ```
 $credentials = [
     'username'   => 'MyUsername',